Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/README.md

   // You must provide the model ID.
 It can be any text that does not start with "prebuilt-".
-  // For example, you could provide a randomly generated GUID using the "uuid" package. const poller = await trainingClient.beginBuildModel("<model ID>", containerSasUrl, {
+  // For example, you could provide a randomly generated GUID using the "uuid" package.
+  // The second parameter is the SAS-encoded URL to an Azure Storage container with the training documents.
+  // The third parameter is the build mode: one of "template" (the only mode prior to 4.0.0-beta.3) or "neural".
+  // See https://aka.ms/azsdk/formrecognizer/buildmode for more information about build modes. const poller = await trainingClient.beginBuildModel("<model ID>", containerSasUrl, "template", {
     // The model description is optional and can be any text.
     description: "This is my new model!",
     onProgress: ({ status }) => {